 Types of Personal Injury Accidents in California

-- 2. Premise liability accidents – which include slip and fall accident, trip and fall accident, dog bite, personal injury, explosion, and fire, swimming pool accident or construction accident; or
+Premise liability accidents which include slip and fall accidents, trip and fall accidents, dog bites, personal injury, explosion, and fire, swimming pool accident or construction accident; or

 Regardless of the type of personal injury accident you may be involved in, it is reasonable to assume that you will suffer bodily injuries requiring medical treatments.
-These injuries may range from superficial injuries like cuts, scrapes and bruises to internal injuries like spine injuries, fractures, head injury and even brain injury.
+These injuries may range from superficial injuries like cuts, scrapes, and bruises to internal injuries like spinal injuries, fractures, trauma, head injuries, and even brain injuries.

-In worst cases, a personal injury accident can even lead to wrongful death.
-Also in this latter instance, the victim may initially suffer fatal injuries requiring serious treatments before succumbing to the mortal wounds.
+In worst cases, these types of accidents can even lead to wrongful death.
+Also in this latter instance, the victim may initially suffer fatal injuries requiring serious and expensive treatments before succumbing to the mortal wounds.

 Types of Personal Injury Damages You Can Claim

 After the accident, you will suffer several damages and losses.
-You need to determine what these damages are so you know what to claim and the evidence you need to prove these claims.
+You need to determine what these damages are and their respective extents or severities, so you know what to pursue and the evidence you need to prove these claims.

-Usual damages suffered in a personal injury accident include:
+The usual damages suffered in different types of personal injury claims include:

-In case of wrongful death, however, you can seek further damages from the party at fault for the loss of your loved one, which includes:
+In case of a wrongful death situation, however, you can seek further damages from the party or parties at fault for the loss of your loved one.
+These which includes:

 Types of Evidence You Need to Present